migfig/Labs/README.md

 This application can also display slides containing code components, being rendered thru **RichTextBlock** controls with some sort for sintax coloring for C# via its own simple C# parser class.
 ![relatedrecords](trainer-component.png)

 **What's missing**: Some sort of designer to quickly create/edit presentation slides or code components.
 Might also render MS Office PowerPoint presentations instead of xml ones.
-Add Web API authentication support.
+Add Web API authentication support. **Azure** and **AWS** implementations for Web Api endpoints.
+Removal of xml content files from projects into data folder.

 ## Fluent Testing Project ##